Skip to main content

 While the tank empties, the operator can see components that are normally underwater.
 A thorough operator will check:

 This inspection is one of the most valuable parts of a pumping visit.
 It's the only time someone can see inside your tank without a camera.
-According to the EPA, more than 10% of septic systems experience some level of failure each year, and catching a cracked baffle or deteriorating wall during pumping prevents a much bigger problem later.
+If the operator finds a cracked baffle or deteriorating wall, catching it now prevents a much bigger problem later.

 5. Post-Pumping Cleanup (10-15 minutes)